The Band Trust

 Overview

-The Band Trust (registered 1981) is a private grant-making trust that supports care institutions and homes across the United Kingdom.
+The Band Trust (registered 1981) is a private grant-making trust that supports care institutions and homes across England.
 With total income of £582,467 in FY 2024 (primarily from investments) and charitable expenditure of £737,086, the trust focuses on aiding UK residents in need of care including those who are ill, disabled, injured, elderly and infirm, or children with special needs.
 Importantly, grants are made to providers of care such as institutions and homes rather than directly to individuals.
 The trust operates on an invitation-only basis and does not accept unsolicited applications for funding.
 The trust is governed by six trustees and maintains its charitable work through investment income.

 Funding Priorities